 On Sundays at 6PM CDT throughout the summer, we’ll be streaming a live performance from one of the talented singers, dancers, and musicians from our community right into your home.
 All you have to do is tune in to our Facebook Live and enjoy #AtHomeWiththeAud.
 Put on your comfy clothes, gather your friends and family (near and far!), and enjoy some of the Auditorium’s artists without leaving your couch.
 Past performances have featured actor and singer Sophie Grimm, Too Hot to Handel soloists Alfreda Burke and Rodrick Dixon, Samantha Micklewright and Jonathan Pacheco of Ensemble Espanol Spanish Dance Theater, The Voice finalist Katie Kadan, singer-songwriter Susan Werner, Wilco drummer Glenn Kotche, dancers from Trinity Irish Dance Company, a sing-along with Harmony, Hope & Healing, and a performance by Joan Curto.

-Watch parties are a feature on Facebook that allows a group to all watch and comment on a video at the same time to create a shared viewing experience.
+Here are a list of recommendations from the Auditorium Theatre of what to watch online this week.
 It’s a great way to share a moment of community and uplift content from our fellow performing arts organizations as we enjoy the arts while being #ApartButTogether.

 We’ve been brightening up social media feeds with a little theatre history through our #ThisDayattheAud campaign.
 Several times a week, we share a notable performance or event at our theatre from that day in history and invite audiences to chime in with their own memories.
 Check it out on our Facebook, Instagram, and Twitter pages!